Location: UT-Austin, Butler School of Music

 - Judge may declare there is no winner and the decision of the judge is final.

-- First, second, third, and fourth place winners receive trophies.
+- First, second, and third place winners receive trophies.
 Honorable mentions receive a certificate.
 Honorable Mention designees do not qualify to play on an Honors Recital.

-- NEW FOR 2017-2018: There will be NO award announcements on the day of the contest.
+- There will be NO award announcements on the day of the contest.
 All awards will be presented at the Honors Recital 2 when the Solo Contest winners perform.
 The chair of Honor Recital 2 will send the playing schedule via email as soon as possible.

 - All parts of the application must be completed by the deadline.

 - Registration should be completed by midnight on the day of the deadline.
-There is a two-day grace period after the deadline with a $15.00 late fee; the treasurer will bill you the late fee.
+There is a two-day grace period after the deadline with a $15.00 late fee; the treasurer will send an invoice for the late fee.

 Grade 1 –Choose one Baroque selection from the following: